code-leandro/ms-rabbitmq-rest/README.md

 # ms-rabbitmq-rest
-This project is used to test communication asynchronous and synchronous between microservices using java, node, etc
+This project is used to test communication asynchronous and synchronous between microservices using java, node, etc.